Rear end shunts – who is at fault?

 Helping prove who is at fault in a rear end shunt

-It is vital to obtain independent evidence to support your version of events.
+It is vital to obtain independent evidence to support your version of events if such evidence is available.

 The credibility and reliability of each party will be crucial when a court decides who is to be believed but independent evidence in your favour is of paramount importance.